AnnPoshtak/Minecraft-plugins/README.md

 ---

+## 🗂 Project Structure

+* `commands/` — directory containing implementations of server commands.
+* `Main.java` — the main plugin entry point.
+Responsible for initialization and registration.
+* `plugin.yml` — file with settings and command descriptions.

+---

 ## 🚧 Planned Features

-The following commands are currently under development and will be available in future releases:
+The following features are currently under development:

 - [ ] **/new_home** 🏠 — automatically builds a small box-shaped house with a bed and a chest inside.
-- [ ] **/born** 🧪 — simulates a pregnancy mechanic with special effects (slowness, increased hunger loss).
-After completion, a "child" entity appears (villager, cat, or dog).
+- [ ] **/born** 🧪 — simulates a pregnancy mechanic with special effects.
-- [ ] **/kit** 🎒 — gives a starter kit: stone pickaxe, stone sword, 64 carrots, and a full set of iron armor.
+- [ ] **/kit** 🎒 — gives a starter kit (tools, armor, and food).
 - [ ] **/run** ⚡ — grants a speed boost effect for 3 minutes.

 ---